14. Degree and Certificate Requirements

 14.8.2 The number of credit hours associated with grades of U in courses taken on a Satisfactory/Unsatisfactory basis are included in this computation.

-14.8.3 For undergraduate students only, grades in courses not applying to the degree may be waived for the purposes of graduation only by the student’s Dean or designee.
+14.8.3 For undergraduate students only, grades in courses not applying to the degree or certificate may be waived for the purposes of graduation only by the student’s Dean or designee.

 14.8.4 The waiver of grades in courses as indicated in section 14.8.3 will not affect the student’s official grade point average or entitlement to graduation with honors.